nfd/majordummo/README.md

  * `logging`: A Python logging configuration -- note that `logging/handlers/file/filename` is a filename to write logs to.

-Make sure you've set `archive_dir` and `logging/handlers/file/filename` to valid paths which are accessible by the user running `deliver.py` (see "Running as a different user").
+Make sure you've set `archive_dir`, `db`, and `logging/handlers/file/filename` to valid paths which are accessible by the user running `deliver.py` (see "Running as a different user").

 Running as a different user